vippsas/vipps-recurring-api/vipps-recurring-api.md

 1. Retrieve the access token:
    [`POST:/accesstoken/get`](https://vippsas.github.io/vipps-recurring-api/#/Access%20Endpoints/getAccessToken).
-2. Add the scope field to the draft agreement request body and include the scopes you wish to get access to (valid scopes) before calling [`POST:/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/draftAgreement).
+2. Add the scope field to the draft agreement request body and include the scope you wish to get access to (valid scope) before calling [`POST:/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/draftAgreement).
 3. The user consents to the information sharing and accepts the agreement in Vipps.
 4. Retrieve the `sub` by calling